askomics/flaskomics/docs/tutorial.md

 - Numeric: if all the values are numeric
 - Text: if all the values are strings
+- Date: if all the values are dates
 - Category: if there is a limited number of repeated values

 If the entity describe a locatable element on a genome: